Miramar Trophy Regatta

 Weather played a game with the racers: At the start, around 13:00, the sky was covered in clouds but nothing on a radar as for the storm, and somewhat decent wind - steady from the South-East at 6-8 kts.

 Then, we have all experienced what weather can do to sailors.
 Just before the second Race, the wind almost died, and with rising outgoing current only CELEST and EL'MENEITO were able to cross the starting line, others were drifting away unable to start.
 It was not a big rain at first, started with a drizzle it got stronger and stronger and finally skyes opened and all water of the world came down on us.
-That's when we heard "Yahoo" coming from EL'MENEITO; healing like crazy they were flying above the waves toward the first mark.
+That's when we heard "Yahoo" coming from EL'MENEITO; heeling like crazy they were flying above the waves toward the first mark.
 The puff that moved Jose's boat became a strong wind almost instantly, blowing 15 kn.
 Two boats bailed out, three continued.
 The scary exciting race was last that day.

 Congratulations Jose Carretjer and crew of EL'MENEITO with the First Place